chell-dev/SamsaraAddon/README.md

 ```
 Make sure to call EventHandler.register(ClassWithEventHandler())

-Modules are automatically registered and unregistered in onEnable() and onDisable()
+Modules and Widgets are automatically registered and unregistered in onEnable() and onDisable()